Relativisticlike structure of classical thermodynamics: Thermodynamic geodesics

-In the special case of the ideal gas, the fundamental equation (\ref{feig}) in coordinates $\xi$ and $\eta$ represents a straight line \be S = S_0 + N k_{_B} c_{_V} \xi + N k_{_B} \eta \ , \ee so that the entropy increases as $\xi$ and $\eta$ increases.
+In the special case of the ideal gas, the fundamental equation (\ref{feig}) in coordinates $\xi$ and $\eta$ represents a straight line (with a new additive constant which we denote as before as $S_0$ for simplicity) \be S = S_0 + (N k_{_B} )^{-k} \left( c_{_V}^{-k} \xi + \eta \right) \ , \ee so that the entropy increases as $\xi$ and $\eta$ increase.
 Consequently, any straight line pointing outwards of the initial zero point and contained inside the allowed positive quadrant connect states with increasing entropy.
-This behavior is schematically illustrated in figure \ref{fig:geo2} where the arrows indicate the direction in which a quasi-static process can take place, i.e., in which the entropy increases.
+This behavior is schematically illustrated in Fig. \ref{fig:geo2} where the arrows indicate the direction in which a quasi-static process can take place, i.e., in which the entropy increases.
 A quasi-static process connecting states in the opposite direction is not allowed by the second law of thermodynamics.
 Consequently, the affine parameter $\tau$ represents a time parameter and the direction on each geodesic indicates the ``arrow of time".

+Since the above description is based upon a rigorous analysis of the geodesic equations and their solutions in the equilibrium space of an ideal gas, we conclude that the above result can be interpreted as a rigorous geometric proof of the intuitive and well-known idea that the direction of time coincides with the direction in which entropy increases.
+It must be mentioned that our interpretation of ``time" is pure classical in the sense that it corresponds to an affine parameter $\tau$ along a macroscopic geodesic, and cannot be extrapolated to the microscopic level where time must be interpreted in a different manner and possibly quantum effects must be considered \cite{huang,landau}.